How to Create Your Buyer Persona [live webinar transcript]

 - The fourth one is to determine what their top three daily frustrations might be.
 These are the things that frustrate them enough that they’ll pay to get rid of them.
 You’ll want to think about this, of course, in the context of your business solutions.
 For example, somebody says they can’t get anything done, and you provide project-scheduling software.
 Easy win.

-When we dig into what makes them tick, and motivates our personas at an emotional level, that’s really, really powerful intelligence.
+When we dig into what makes them tick and motivates our personas at an emotional level, that’s really, really powerful intelligence.

 The Importance of Leveraging Existing Customer Data

-I’ve got my own company now, but I work with multiple companies at the moment that work with in-house agencies.
+I’ve got my own company now, but I work with multiple companies at the moment that works with in-house agencies.
 I find it surprising, still, from yesteryear even to now the marketers, people that run companies, website owners; they’re not even looking necessarily at Google Analytics data.
 Or maybe they’re not aware that something as simple as Google Analytics data can uncover so much about, you know, the customers, what they’re doing on-site.

 I know there’s the demographics section in Google Analytics and I’m sure someone would jump in here now into the comments and say, “That’s not 100% accurate.”.
 But what I always think is although that data isn’t 100% accurate, it’s more than not having any data, so you’re making some form of a smarter decision.

 Yeah exactly.
-A lot of people are just guessing and a lot of times what they do is they project themselves into the personas.
+A lot of people are just guessing and a lot of times what they do is project themselves into the personas.
 They go, “oh you know somebody like me would do this”, and they believe that that’s going to be their persona.
 It’s usually not.

 What I find a lot of times is people will get a tool and they’ll kind of set it and forget it and they don’t go back and look at it.
 They don’t realize when there’s a hole, even with Google Analytics you’ll see all of a sudden there’s a drop off at a certain page.
-If you were just to look at the page it might find that you missed a link, to put a link in or something like that, because it’s human error.
+If you were just to look at the page it might find that you missed a link, to put a link in, or something like that, because it’s human error.
 Or an image that was oddly cropped or something on that page and so it turned people off.